Cornell W. Clayton and Nicholas P. Lovrich

 Every couple of years, we engage in the most basic of democratic activities: voting.
 Elections typically run smoothly and uneventfully.
 Sometimes they whip up a tornado of controversy, such as Washington’s whisker-thin gubernatorial election in 2004, following on the heels of Bush vs. Gore in 2000, with Florida’s hanging chads and legal wrangling.

 Dino Rossi and Chris Gregoire faced off to be Washington’s next governor in 2004.
-After the ballot-counting … » More …
+After the … » More …

 Brian Schraum ditched school for several days in January.
 The 19-year-old Washington State University junior wasn’t playing hooky, though.
 He was testifying in Olympia on behalf of a free-press bill he inspired.